-2.5.1 Describe a fair, open, and competitive subgrantee selection process for eligible non- deployment activities.
-Responses must include the objective means, or process by which objective means will be developed, for selecting subgrantees for eligible nondeployment activities.
-If the Eligible Entity does not intend to subgrant for nondeployment activities, indicate such.
+2.5.1 Describe a fair, open, and competitive subgrantee selection process for eligible non-deployment activities.
+Responses must include the objective means, or process by which objective means will be developed, for selecting subgrantees for eligible non-deployment activities.
+If the Eligible Entity does not intend to subgrant for non-deployment activities, indicate such.

 After Idaho analyzed the anticipated costs to deploy broadband service to all the unserved and underserved locations, including eligible CAIs, the IOB has made the decision not to subgrant for non-deployment activities.
+We have determined that Idaho will need all funds for sub-grant and will absorb additional costs using our planning funds.